highsource/confluence-to-markdown-converter/README.md

 # Confluence to Markdown converter

-This project is developing tools to to convert Confluence pages into Markdown.
+This project is developing a tool to to convert Confluence pages into Markdown.

 # The goal